The best price for motorcycle insurance in Illinois is at Nationwide, at an average of $457 per year. That's 38% less than the state average.

 The first and most important step in comparing motorcycle insurance options was to collect quotes that would tell us the relative cost of coverage at each provider.
 For most people, cost is the primary motivator in selecting an insurer.
 We think that shopping to find the cheapest rate can be an effective strategy — as long as it's done the right way.

-What we mean by this is that the cheapest rate you see in a quote doesn't necessarily indicate the best value for your particular situation.
-For instance, standard coverage at Geico costs less than any other major insurer in Illinois.
-However, adding in the cost of coverage for custom fairing, handlebars, seats and other parts may result in a more expensive overall quote than you might find with an insurer that specializes in custom rides.
+Cheapest doesn’t necessarily mean the best value for your particular situation, however. .
+For instance, standard coverage at Nationwide costs less than any other major insurer in Illinois.
+But adding in the cost of coverage for custom fairing, handlebars, seats and other parts may result in a more expensive overall quote than you might find with an insurer that specializes in custom rides.

 - Bodily injury liability coverage: $100,000 per person/$300,000 per accident